lala-la-flaca/DevOpsBootcamp_12_Terraform_AWS/README.md

 - Refactor monolithic Terraform code into modular components.
 - Use input variables and outputs for module communication.
 - Reuse modules across environments.
-- Apply and destroy infrastructure using a centralized main.tf.
+- Apply infrastructure using a centralized main.tf

 ## 🏗 Project Architecture